nocobase/docs/docs/en-US/handbook/auth-saml/index.md

-# SAML Authentication
+# Auth: SAML 2.0

 ## Introduction

-The SAML plugin follows the SAML 2.0 protocol standard, allowing users to log in to NocoBase using accounts provided by third-party identity authentication service providers (IdP) without entering a username and password.
+The Auth: SAML 2.0 plugin follows the SAML 2.0 (Security Assertion Markup Language 2.0) protocol standard, allowing users to sign in to NocoBase using accounts provided by third-party identity authentication service providers (IdP).

 ## Activate Plugin